 Taking and managing risks are fundamental to achieving investment objectives, and CalSTRS carefully analyzes risks and opportunities for all investments.
 We take measured risks in investments with the expectation of being rewarded with commensurate investment returns.
-Additional information regarding total return and risk estimates and asset class correlation is located on CalSTRS.com.
+Additional information regarding total return and risk estimates and asset class correlation is located at CalSTRS.com/supplementary-investment-information.